lethain/staff-eng/src/markdown/guides/operating-at-staff.md

 The delayed feedback can initially feel quite demoralizing as you replace the visceral coding [REPL](https://en.wikipedia.org/wiki/Read–eval–print_loop) with the uneven progress of mentorship, relationship building, and strategy.

-This chapter is about overcoming that learning curve, learning to operate as a Staff Engineer, and finding the parts of the role which are personally fulfilling and organizationally transformative.
+This chapter is about overcoming that learning curve, learning to operate as a Staff engineer, and finding the parts of the role which are personally fulfilling and organizationally transformative.